 The course is open to all students, but it is designed for entering doctoral students.
 The prerequisites are calculus, linear algebra and some familiarity with real analysis.
 Other concepts (e.g., vector spaces) are developed as needed throughout the course.

-Ciamac C. Moallemi is an Associate Professor of Business in the Decision, Risk, and Operations Division of the Graduate School of Business at Columbia University, where he has been since 2007.
+Ciamac C. Moallemi is the William Von Mueffling Professor of Business in the Decision, Risk, and Operations Division of the Graduate School of Business at Columbia University, where he has been since 2007.
 He also develops quantitative trading strategies at Bourbaki LLC, a quantitative investment advisor.
-A high school dropout, he received S.B. degrees in Electrical Engineering & Computer Science and in Mathematics from the Massachusetts...
+A high school dropout, he received S.B. degrees in Electrical Engineering & Computer Science and in Mathematics from...